Femoroacetabular Impingement (FAI) is a problem with the hip joint.

 Treatment options includes medications and physical therapy.
 You may need to avoid activities that cause pain in your hip.

-Our hip preservation specialists, Benton A. Emblom, MD and Michael K. Ryan, MD, are both fellowship-trained orthopaedic surgeons who commonly diagnose and treat femoroacetabular impingement (FAI).
+Our hip preservation specialist, Benton A. Emblom, MD, is a board-certified, fellowship-trained orthopaedic surgeon who commonly diagnoses and treats femoroacetabular impingement (FAI).
 If non-surgical, conservative treatment is not effective, surgery is a reliable treatment option.
-For more information, contact Andrews Sports Medicine & Orthopaedic Center at (205) 939-3699 and ask to speak with Dr. Emblom's or Dr. Ryan's appointment scheduler.

 Request an Appointment Online